 - The answer names a specific intervention, not a list.

-- A different team with different facts would get a different answer.
+- A different team with different facts would get a different answer — if not, your prompt is still too broad.

 - A teammate can act on the answer without follow-up questions.

-- Output word count is concentrated on the recommendation, not the survey.
+- Output word count is concentrated on the recommendation, not on a survey of options.

 If it still fails